 III.
-ANALYSIS

-A. Reasonableness of Hourly Rates
+ANALYSIS A. Reasonableness of Hourly Rates

-Plaintiff seeks fees for the services of three lawyers, two law clerks, and one paralegal, to be paid at the following rates: \$475 per hour for Douglas Tyrka, an attorney with approximately 10 years experience during the relevant time period; \$268 per hour for Zachary Nahass, an attorney with approximately 1-2 years experience during the relevant time period; \$255 per hour for Keith Coyle, an attorney with approximately 1-2 years experience during the relevant time period; and \$139/\$146/150 per hour for Yanet Scott, Patrick Meehan, and Michael Tchorni, who were paralegals/law clerks with the firm Tyrka & Associates during that same period of time.1 (Plaintiff's Itemization of Fees/Expenses [1]; Fee Motion [10], Exh.
-2 [Verified Statement of Douglas Tyrka ("Tyrka")] ¶¶ 8-12, 15, 16, 18.)
+Plaintiff seeks fees for the services of two lawyers and four paralegals, to be paid at the following rates: \$475.00 per hour for Douglas Tyrka, an attorney with approximately 10 years experience during the relevant time period; \$268.00 per hour for Zachary Nahass, an attorney with approximately 1-2 years experience during the relevant time period, and \$146.00/150.00 per hour for Yanet Scott, Patrick Meehan, Olivia West and Camille McKenzie, who were paralegals with the firm Tyrka & Associates during that same period of time.
+(Plaintiff's Itemization of Fees/Expenses, attached to Notice of Removal [1]; Fee Motion [10], Exh.
+2 [Verified Statement of Douglas Tyrka ("Tyrka")] ¶ 8-11, 15.)
 According to Tykra's Verified Statement ("Verified Statement"), "[t]he hourly rates in the itemization are the rates Tyrka & Associates has customarily charged."
 (Exh.
 2 ¶4.)

 Tyrka further asserts that "clients have retained Tyrka & Associates with the understanding and agreement that the client would retain full responsibility for all fees regardless of what was reimbursed by third parties, at rates consistent with 'the Laffey [M]atrix' as adjusted per the finding in Salazar v.
 District of Columbia, 123 F. Supp.
 2d 8, 14-15 (D.D.C.
 2000), and other cases."
 (Exh.
-2 ¶4.)2 Plaintiff relies upon the rates set forth in the "enhanced" Laffey Matrix in her request for attorney's fees but Tyrka's Verified Statement does not indicate how
+2 ¶4.)2 Plaintiff relies upon the rates set forth in the "enhanced" Laffey Matrix in her request for attorney's fees but Tyrka's Verified Statement does not indicate how frequently Plaintiff's counsel is paid at these "enhanced" Laffey rates.3 Nor has counsel presented affidavits attesting to the actual billing rates of lawyers who do similar IDEA work.
+Furthermore, the Plaintiff has not provided specific information about the nature or complexity of the IDEA administrative work performed in this case.

-1The law firm's hourly rate for paralegal/law clerk charges occurring after May 31, 2007 increased from \$139/hour to \$146/hour, matching the "enhanced" Laffey Matrix rate increase during that same time.
-However, the law firm's hourly rate for paralegal/law clerk charges occurring after May 31, 2008 increased from \$146/hour to \$150/hour, even though the "enhanced" Laffey Matrix rates increased from \$146/hour to \$152/hour during that same time.
+1The law firm's hourly rate for paralegal charges occurring after May 31, 2008 increased from \$146/hour to \$150/hour, even though the "enhanced" Laffey Matrix rates increased from \$146/hour to \$152/hour during that same time.